August 25, 2024

 As a Coach, I have met many frustrated women who feel that they are not appreciated for their work.
 Whether they are executive-level women in an academic or corporate setting, these women, in fact, share and have a lot in common even though the environment and KPIs they are measured on are very different.
 They feel undervalued, not seen in the organization, not promoted to higher positions, and less respected for their ideas and innovation.
 They ask themselves, What am I doing wrong?
 What is wrong with me?
-Yet, there are also many very successful women - so what can we learn from them?
+Yet, there are also many very successful women who have mastered strategies for success – so what can we learn from them?

 Understanding the Organizational Game